Blowout 2018 is now a fond memory of a brilliant weekend! Blowout 2019 will be 31st May to 2nd June 2019

-Eric will be leading two workshops for the players of G pipes.
-He writes: “We shall work on 3 time “bourrée ” style, ornamentations and rhythm, from repertory of pipers and fiddlers from Corrèze and Auvergne generally.
-We shall have the project of a dance set for the evening, as it was played in the balls from Auvergne and also from the Parisian “bal-musette”.
-We shall explore the drone music of French bagpipes, which means modal music, rather than tonal harmonic music : and the bagpiper as a soloist, making his own body a whole instrument”.
+Eric will be leading two workshops for players of G pipes.
+He writes: “We shall work on 3-time “bourrée” style, ornamentations and rhythm, from repertory of pipers and fiddlers from Corrèze and Auvergne generally.
+We shall have the project of a dance set for the evening, as it was played in the bals from Auvergne and also from the Parisian “bal-musette”.
+We shall explore the drone music of French bagpipes, which means modal music, rather than tonal harmonic music and the bagpiper as a soloist, making his own body a whole instrument”.

-Eric and Jane Moulder, from the Renaissance music group, Piva, will be leading two workshop sessions exploring music for bagpipes from the late 16th century.
+Eric and Jane Moulder, from the Renaissance music group Piva, will be leading two workshop sessions exploring music for bagpipes from the late 16th century.
 During this period, whether at court or in the country, the bagpipe was the instrument of choice for accompanying dancing and there is consequently a rich repertoire of music which can be easily adapted to suit the instrument.
-These sessions will work on two part harmony settings for bagpipes in G with the first session concentrating on music from England and the second featuring music from continental Europe.
-Low C and high C bagpipes are encouraged for those that have them, as this opens the possibility of some 3-part harmony arrangements.
+These sessions will work on 2-part harmony settings for bagpipes in G with the first session concentrating on music from England and the second featuring music from continental Europe.
+Low C and high C bagpipes are encouraged for those who have them, as this opens the possibility of some 3-part harmony arrangements.

-Steve will be leading an extended workshop on the hurdy gurdy, spread over the entire day.
+Steve will be leading an extended workshop on the hurdy-gurdy, spread over the entire day and is open to purchasers of both Weekend and Saturday Day tickets.
 This workshop is aimed at intermediate to advanced players who are aiming to further develop their technique.
 The workshop will be suitable for D or G tunings but a D trompette is most useful.
 The focus will be on rhythmic and melodic patterns used to enhance and interpret a simple tune using medieval and newly composed source material, including a fragment of the polyphonic Exercise Two –

 Terry has been making Säckpipa for several years.
 They are based on the revival set made by Leif Eriksson in the 1980s, but with his own adaptations.
 In the workshop we will be playing the traditional E/A(min) tuning and looking at ornamentation through specific Säckpipa tunes.